JohnnyYang06/Powershell-Caculator/README.md

+# Powershell Caculator
-A Powershell script that does math caculations.
+Powershell script that does math caculations.